DingBangBang/Portfolio/Portfolio5_comments_NLP/README.md

 # Portfolio5_comments_NLP
-_**A complete process of colleting rawdata from spiders of online webpages to accomplishing preliminary Natural Language Processing by topical docu clustering model**_
+_**A complete process of collecting data from spiders of online webpages to accomplish preliminary Natural Language Processing by topical docu clustering model.**_

 _Primary Language: `Python`, `HTML`, `css`_